Internship Recommendation Letter Examples for Students in 2026

 What should I do if a professor warns me the letter may be generic?
 Toggle answer

-Treat that as a warning, not a formality.
-A lukewarm internship recommendation letter can weaken your application.
-If possible, ask someone who knows your work in a more direct way.
+Take this as a genuine warning, not just a formality.
+A generic or lukewarm internship recommendation letter can undermine your application.
+If possible, choose someone who knows your work directly.

 TL;DR - What Makes an Internship Reference Letter Worth Reading